 What is KLR?

-KLR is an online radio station in Second Life playing music from the 1960s to recent times.
+KLR is a radio station in Second Life playing music from the 1960s to recent times.
+It’s also available online from this website.

 What does KLR stand for?